-The next bottleneck in AI-assisted engineering is not whether teams can generate more code.
+The next bottleneck in AI-assisted software delivery is not whether teams can generate more code.
 It is whether teams can safely delegate more work without losing review quality, ownership, approval, or evidence.

 The shift